 Having sat on the fringes of the motor industry for more than a decade, global annual sales of new electric vehicles has now passed the 1 million mark.
 2020 onwards will see the rise of the electric vehicle as governments across the world put them front and centre of their carbon emissions reduction strategies, with the onus now being placed firmly on OEMs to deliver viable solutions for all price points, distances and industries.

 While the public have been the main focus of the efforts to migrate over to electric, fleet operators are now top of the pile given their usage of Britain’s transport network and impact on current emission levels.
 So, here’s the key things fleet operators need to know about and consider when it comes to electric vehicles.

 What’s behind the move to electric vehicles and do you have a choice?

 Car pollution is one of the biggest contributors to global warming and quite simply, you have no choice.
-As part of the UK government’s ‘Road to Zero’ carbon emissions strategy, it has banned the sale of all new petrol, diesel and hybrid cars from 2035, and pledged that by 2030 at least half of all new car sales, and up to 40% of new van sales, will be hybrid or electric.
-They are some very ambitious targets but necessary if the country wants to hit zero carbon emissions by 2050.
+As part of the UK government’s ‘Road to Zero’ carbon emissions strategy, it has banned the sale of all new petrol, diesel and hybrid cars from 2030, pledging that at least half of all new car sales, and up to 40% of new van sales, will be hybrid or electric.
+They are some very ambitious targets but necessary if the country wants to hit zero carbon emissions.

 While this undoubtedly piles pressure on OEMs, which the Society of Motoring Manufacturers and Traders (SMMT) have vocalised, the prospect of the technology becoming not only affordable, but also viable for the varying requirements of fleets across the country, is an exciting one.